Shocking Truth Behind Death of Ireland’s Egyptian Mummy Exposed

 Researchers taking samples for tests from Ireland’s Egyptian mummy Takabuti. ( Ulster Museum, Belfast )

 Further analysis of the mummified body also revealed more extraordinary information about the woman who was murdered some 2,600 years ago.
 It was found that she had 33 teeth and not 32 and that she had an extra vertebra.
 These are very rare features and only occur in a small percentage of the population.

 Bringing Takabuti Back to Life

 The research using cutting edge technologies is helping bring Takabuti back to life after over two millennia.
 Moreover, they are offering new insights into the life of an elite Egyptian woman.
 Why the young woman was murdered will probably never be known, nor the identity of her killer.
-The team is hoping to publish their findings in a book.
-Those who wish to see the ancient murder victim can see her on display at the Ulster Museum, Belfast.
+But the researchers have published a book on Takabuti’s life and the times she lived in.
+It’s called ‘ The Life and times of Takabuti in ancient Egypt: investigating the Belfast mummy .’

 Top image: Ireland’s Egyptian mummy remains of Takabuti, a woman who was murdered 2,600 years ago in ancient Egypt.
 Source: Ulster Museum, Belfast

 Updated on April 2, 2021.